 If you don’t work for someone directly but still bring in income, there’s a good chance you’re considered a 1099 employee.
 This typically applies to independent contractors, freelancers, gig workers or anyone who falls under the umbrella of self-employed.

-Here’s what you need to know about being a 1099 employee, what tax implications can be and what to expect.
+Here’s what you need to know about being a 1099 employee, what tax implications you may face, and what to expect.

 Key takeaways